 The trouble is we are all programmed to survive.
-Humans brought up on a diet of mostly carbohydrate (bread, pasta, chips, breakfast cereal, noodles, rice, cakes etc.) grow into adults.
+Humans brought up on a diet of mostly carbohydrates (bread, pasta, chips, breakfast cereal, noodles, rice, cakes etc.) grow into adults.
 They make it through their teens and perhaps into their thirties without perhaps too many health problems.
-Then wam bam, the chronic health problems begin.
+Then wham bam, the chronic health problems begin.
 Why?
-Well the evidence points to lack of nutrients; a lack of correct fat, a lack of quality protein, vitamins and minerals in the diet being the issue.
+Well, the evidence points to a lack of nutrients; a lack of correct fat, a lack of quality protein, vitamins and minerals in the diet being the issue.
 Just Google ‘Paleo’ if you want to find out more!

 Sound familiar?
-The horse world is rife with horses which are not structurally robust or resilient as adult horses; liver issues, poor immune systems, skin issues, lung issues, arthritis, tendon and ligament issues, digestive problems, insulin resistance, cushings etc. They are not able to keep up with the athletic demands placed upon them and many are tossed aside on to the equine scrap heap.
+The horse world is rife with horses that are not structurally robust or resilient as adult horses; liver issues, poor immune systems, skin issues, lung issues, arthritis, orthopaedic disease, tendon and ligament issues, digestive problems, insulin resistance, Cushing’s etc. They are not able to keep up with the athletic demands placed upon them and many are tossed aside onto the equine scrap heap.
 I want you, reading this, to start to question whether those horses, given the optimum nutrition whilst in the womb, (see Feeding the Pregnant Mare if interested in this) and then given the optimum nutrition whilst growing, would have ended up on the scrap heap?

 So to illustrate the nutrition gap many young horses are subjected to, another way, a weanling that is just under half the weight of an adult needs the same amount of calories as an adult which is a good doer and seems to live on fresh air.
-But, that same weanling needs 676 grams of protein per day as opposed to 540 grams for an adult good doer with a bodyweight of 500 kg.
-If you look at calcium levels the same good doer needs 20 grams but the weanling needs 38.6 grams.
+But, that same weanling needs 676 grams of protein per day as opposed to 540 grams for an adult good-doer with a bodyweight of 500 kg.
+If you look at calcium levels the same good doer needs 20 grams but the weanling needs 38.6 grams for healthy bone development.